throw-platform/throw-platform.github.com/README.md

 Press the Fork button in github.
 Now you have a project that is: <br>
 username/ieee8023.github.com <br>

+!!DONT pull the repo and then push it!!<br>

 Now go the the admin screen for that repo and rename it to: <br>
 username/username.github.com <br>